flyteorg/flyte/rsts/concepts/admin.rst

 RPC
 ---

 FlyteAdmin uses the `grpc-gateway <https://github.com/grpc-ecosystem/grpc-gateway>`__ library to serve incoming gRPC and HTTP requests with identical handlers.
-For a more detailed overview of the API, including request and response entities, see the admin service :std:ref:`definition <protos/docs/service/service:flyteidl/service/admin.proto>`.
-The RPC handlers are thin shims that enforce some request structure validation and call out to appropriate :ref:`manager <divedeep-admin-manager>`.
+See the admin service :std:ref:`definition <protos/docs/service/service:flyteidl/service/admin.proto>` for a more detailed API overview, including request and response entities.
+The RPC handlers are thin shims that enforce request structure validation and call out to the appropriate :ref:`manager <divedeep-admin-manager>`.
 Methods to process requests.

-A detailed explanation of the service can be found in the:ref:`admin service <divedeep-admin-service>` page.
+You can find a detailed explanation of the service in the :ref:`admin service <divedeep-admin-service>` page.

 .. _divedeep-admin-manager: